Domain Generation Algorithms🔗

 Outputs🔗

-Alerts from this detector are pushed to the XDR Alert Database and Alert Triage Dashboard.
+Detections from this detector are pushed to the XDR Detection Database and Detection Triage Dashboard.

 Configuration Options🔗